hsemple/pythongis_tutorials/docs/source/strings_lists.rst

 **h.
 String Slicing**

 Python also allows a form of indexing syntax that extracts substrings from a string, known as string slicing.
-If s is a string, an expression of the form  s[m:n]  returns the portion of  s starting with position m, and up to but not including position n:
+If 's' is a string, an expression of the form  s[m:n]  returns the portion of  s starting with position m, and up to but not including position n:

 >>> s = 'foobar'
 >>> s[2:5]
 'oba'

-Again, the second index specifies the first character that is not included in the result—the character 'r' (s[5]) in the example above.
-That may seem slightly unintuitive, but it produces this result which makes sense: the expression s[m:n] will return a substring that is n-m characters in length, in this case, 5 -2 =3.
+Again, the second index specifies the first character that is not included in the result—the character 'r' in the example above.
+This may seem slightly unintuitive, but after a while you will get used to it.
+The expression s[m:n] will return a substring that is n minus m characters in length, in this case, 5 minus 2 = 3.

 If you omit the first index, the slice starts at the beginning of the string.
 Thus, s[:m] and s[0:m] are equivalent: